adhithyasash1/agent-orchestration-and-observability/README.md

-# agentos: precision agent orchestration
+# agent orchestration and observability

 agentos is a high-performance framework for building agents that actually work. it focuses on observability, tiered memory, and modular tooling so you can see exactly what your agent is thinking, doing, and retrieving.